Download a PDF copy of the FAQ about renewal for nurses and midwives (405 KB,PDF)

 Look out for a reminder to renew from AHPRA as confirmation that online renewal is open.
 You will get email reminders several times during the renewal period, so check that AHPRA has your current contact details.
 Be sure to check the national register to confirm your registration details.

 Yes, you are required to provide your residential address.
 This information is not shown on the national register.

-AHPRA, on behalf of the National Board, needs your residential address to help in processing criminal history checks and so that AHPRA is able to contact you, particularly if you are randomly selected for an audit.
+AHPRA, on behalf of the National Board, needs your residential address to help in processing domestic criminal history checks and so that AHPRA is able to contact you, particularly if you are randomly selected for an audit.

 A series of email reminders will also be sent throughout the renewal campaign.
 AHPRA needs to be able to contact you by post if an email reminder bounces back undelivered.

 Yes, you need to renew by 31 May - unless you are a new graduate and are registering within weeks of 31 May.